 If you’ve opened five or more cards from any bank (not counting Chase business cards and certain other business cards) in the past 24 months, you won’t be approved for most Chase credit cards.
 This is commonly referred to as the Chase 5/24 rule.

-In short, the most powerful Chase Ultimate Rewards points cards meant for regular consumers (not small businesses) are the Chase Sapphire Preferred and the Chase Sapphire Reserve®.
+In short, the most powerful Chase Ultimate Rewards points cards meant consumers (not small businesses) are the Chase Sapphire Preferred and the Chase Sapphire Reserve®.
 Note, if you’ve never had a Chase Sapphire card you can skip this little section.